Seattle Metropolitans: Dissolution of the PCHA

 After the 1924 season, the owners of the newly built Olympic Hotel told the University of Washington that they needed the Seattle Ice Arena as a parking garage.
 The university bought out the final year on the team's lease, sending the Metropolitans' leadership scrambling to secure funding to build a new arena.
 When it became apparent they would not succeed, the franchise folded and the core of the team joined the Victoria Cougars.

 With only two teams remaining in the Pacific Coast Hockey Association, they dissolved the league joined the WCHL - renamed to the Western Hockey League (WHL) - for the 1924-1925 season.
-The WHL itself only played two more seasons before disbanding, with many players' contracts bought out by the rising National Hockey League and the remnants forming the short-lived Prairie Hockey League.
+The WHL itself only played two more seasons before disbanding, with many players' contracts bought out by the rising National Hockey League (NHL) and the remnants forming the short-lived Prairie Hockey League.

 Although the Metropolitans franchise never joined the NHL, the league uses the abbreviation SMT to distinguish the Seattle Metropolitans from the later Seattle Kraken (SEA) in Stanley Cup records.

 Tributes

 Seattle's later hockey teams have paid tribute to the Metropolitans.
-The National Hockey League (NHL) owns the rights to the Metropolitans' trademarks in Canada.
+The NHL owns the rights to the Metropolitans' trademarks in Canada.
 Paul Kim, an entrepreneur in Lynnwood, Washington, acquired the trademarks in the U.S. in 2016, after the prior owner abandoned them.
 Kim had intended to license the trademarks to a future NHL franchise in Seattle.